abdulrahman19/Pershama/mysql/docs/data-manipulation/data-manipulation-terminology.md

 Operator precedence | is the order of evaluates the logical operator in an expression.`()` then `AND` final `OR`.
 SubQuery | A MySQL subquery is a query nested within another query such as `SELECT`, `INSERT`, `UPDATE` or `DELETE`.
 In addition, a MySQL subquery can be nested inside another subquery.
 Correlated SubQuery | When you can uses the data from the `outer query` inside the `inner query`, in this case it called correlated subquery.
+Derived Table | is a virtual table returned from a `SELECT` statement when use SubQuery.
 UPDATE JOIN | is a combination from two statements `UPDATE` and `JOIN`, they use to update multiple tables.
 DELETE JOIN | is a combination from two statements `DELETE` and `JOIN`, they use to delete multiple tables.
 Prepared Statements | is a feature used to execute the same (or similar) SQL statements repeatedly with high efficiency.